Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

-You can make an empanada disc using a plate or lid.
+You can make an empanada shell using a plate or lid.
 I have an empanada cutter that I can use to cut a disc and to fold an empanada.

 Of course, you can fold an empanada by hand which is how it should be done but these empanada shapes work really well.

 Empanada dough ingredients

 This flaky empanada dough recipe has a lot of similarities to pastry dough.
 One of the main ingredients is butter.

 If you would want to make it vegan you could try vegan butter but be aware that vegan butter contains more water than regular butter.